dennisss/dacha/pkg/cluster/index.md

 ### System Jobs

 The system jobs are the Manager, CA, and Metastore.
 The cluster framework is designed such that these these jobs can temporarily be offline (for a few minutes) but things will break down if they aren't available for a prolonged period of time:

 - Without the manager, you can't add/remove/update jobs/workers.
 - Without the CA, new workers/nodes can't start, you can't login to the cluster, and workers/nodes/users can't refresh their credentials near expiration.
 - Without the metastore, none of the above is possible and additionally services can't make new 'DNS' queries to discover other services in the cluster.
   - The metastore itself can always be discovered since it broadcasts its location (IP address) to the entire LAN via multi-cast.

+A special `system` node label exists which if present, indicates that a specific node/machine is allowed to run these system jobs.
+This is automatically added to the first node created in a cluster.
+Since running any of these jobs effectively grants the machine root power over the cluster, ideally only nodes that can be considered most 'secure'  and not running untrusted workloads should be chosen to have this label.

+TODO: Require that all jobs be minimally picky in selecting a subset of nodes.

 TODO: Document how to replicate system jobs.